spirali/elsie/docs/installation.md

 $ pip3 install elsie
 ```

-You will also need **Inkscape** installed, preferably version 1.0+.
+You will also need **Inkscape** installed, preferably with version 1.0+.
 You can find how to install
 Inkscape [here](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape).
 On Ubuntu you can
 simply execute
 ```bash